MrVoelho/CrystalChamber/README.md

 ## Some theory
 For more information about crystal growing and the physics behind it, check the [Home-based science of crystal growing](https://youtu.be/u3r0Pdgs1Jw) video

+For more content on crystal growing hobby, check the [Reddit r/crystalgrowing](https://www.reddit.com/r/crystalgrowing/).

 ## ChangeLog
 v1.1.G (december/2024)